Sivanandan/scinet-site/sn_collections/_events/bioinformatics/2025-04-17-environments.md

 {:.copy-code}
 ```
 echo "How are you?"
-# the quotes above aren't strictly needed but it is safer with quotes
+# The quotes above aren't strictly needed but it is safer with quotes.
 ```

 Date time calendar: